-Depreciation and amortization expenses for the fiscal year ended May 31, 2023 were \$54.7 million, compared to \$56.8 million in the prior fiscal year.
-The \$2.1 million decrease primarily related to the Company's shift to cloud computing arrangements (e.g. software as a service) which resulted in capitalized software being amortized through Selling, general and administrative expenses rather than Depreciation and amortization.
-Amortization of capitalized cloud software increased \$2.4 million when compared to the prior fiscal year which offset the decrease in Depreciation and amortization.
-Management expects Depreciation and amortization expense to increase as the Company's capitalized spending has and will continue to increase into the next fiscal year.
+Depreciation and amortization expenses for the fiscal year ended May 31, 2024 were \$57.1 million, compared to \$54.7 million in the prior fiscal year.
+The \$2.4 million increase was primarily driven by certain assets related to the Company's technology systems placed into service during the year ended May 31, 2024.
+The Company continues to shift to cloud computing arrangements (e.g. software as a service) which results in capitalized software being amortized through Selling, general and administrative expenses rather than Depreciation and amortization.
+Amortization of capitalized cloud software increased \$1.1 million when compared to the prior fiscal year as a result of new assets placed into service.